pingcap/docs/tidb-cloud/data-service-get-started.md

 2. In the left navigation pane, click <MDSvgIcon name="icon-left-data-service" /> **Data Service**.

-3. On the **Get started by creating your first data application** page, enter a name and select clusters that your Data App can access.
+3. On the **Get started by creating your first data application** page, enter a name and select clusters that you want the Data App to access.

 4. Click **Create Data App**.
 The [**Data Service**](https://tidbcloud.com/console/dataservice) details page is displayed.